All Episodes

 Newt gets the big picture.

-Newt understands that the problem with the deficit, for example, isn't that we isn't an accounting problem, isn't a bookkeeping problem, uh the the the i it's not a fiscal problem, but that it has underlying causes.
+Newt understands that the problem with the deficit, for example, isn't that an accounting problem, isn't a bookkeeping problem.

-I mean, he he's the only candidate in this election cycle to give a speech on brain science.
+I mean, he's the only candidate in this election cycle to give a speech on brain science.

 Why did he do that?